Superstrong approximation for monodromy groups: Speculations: non-abelian superstrong approximation

-Strong approximation is essentially the statement that this action is {\em transitive} for all $A$; equivalently, the Cayley-Schreier graphs attached to this action are connected.
+Strong approximation for a subgroup $\Gamma$ of $\GL_n(\Z)$ is essentially the statement that the restriction of this action to $\Gamma$ is {\em transitive} for all $A$; equivalently, the Cayley-Schreier graphs attached to this action are connected.
 Superstrong approximation, on the other hand, implies the stronger statement that those graphs form an expander family.

 It is natural to ask about non-abelian analogues of this story; for instance, one can replace $\Z^n$ with a free group $F_n$ on $n$ generators, and replace the finite abelian group $A$ with a general finite group $G$.
-It turns out that the analogoues of strong and superstrong approximation have already appeared in various interesting contexts.
+It turns out that the analogues of strong and superstrong approximation have already appeared in various interesting contexts.